-8. Click on Close Solution in the File menu to close the program.
-There is no need to save this program, so click on the Discard button.
+8. Click on Close Project in the File menu to close the program.

+There is no need to save this program, so click on the Discard button in the message box that appears.

-■ The Name Property
+The Name Property

 The form and each control on it has a Name property.
 By default, the form is given the name Form1 and controls are given names such as TextBox1 and TextBox2.
 These names can (and should) be changed to descriptive ones that reflect the purpose of the form or control.
 Also, it is a good programming practice to have each name begin with a three-letter prefix that identifies the type of the object.
 See Table 2.1.